wilsonmar/WebSockets/JMeter.md

 Before a sampler is executed, elements (actions, assertions or basically whatever) that is going to happen are defined in <strong>pre-processors</strong> which extract variables from a response that can be used in the sampler afterwards via configuration elements.

+Pre-processor is able to create variables for the next steps (sampler or any other entity in current thread group), something like vars.put("variable_name", "variable_value") in the pre-processor followed by ${variable_name} wherever you need to refer it.

 ## <a name="Timers"> Timers</a>
 The time period to wait between requests are defined by <strong>timers</strong>,